RESEARCH

 OUR PROJECTS

-Field Testing the Viability of 3D-printed Oyster Farm Equipment (ongoing)
+Field Testing the Viability of 3D-printed Oyster Farm Equipment (2022-2023)

 Product Differentiation on a Subtidal Oyster Farm (2021)